jackhwl/React/ReactTheCompleteGuide2025/Readme.md

   - What happens when context values change?
   - Migrating the entire demo project to use the context api
   - Outsourcing context & state into a separate provider component
+  - Coding Exercise 26: Creating & Using Context